mre/endler.dev/content/2024/no-matter-what/index.md

 Time was made.
 It worked out.
 Again, it had positive rippling effects:
-I ran in on Crete in Greece and Sardinia in Italy.
+I ran on Crete in Greece and Sardinia in Italy.
 Different people joined me on my runs.
 If Tuesday finds me elsewhere, my running shoes come along.
 Now, did I always manage to run on a Tuesday?